mirzaei2114/NFA_to_DFA_and_Minimization/README.md

 # NFA to DFA and Minimization
 Given a NFA, Find its equivalent DFA and minimize it.

-You Should Enter Address of a .txt File That Contains A NFA Repersenter In This Format:
+You Should Enter Address of a .txt File That Contains a NFA Repersenter In This Format:

 - 1 Line for Number of States
 - 1 Line for Alphabet